Supersymmetric Derived Stacks: Supersymmetric stacks

 \subsection{Supersymmetric maps}

-For our purposes, if the set of values of $Y$ on $A$ is supposed to reproduce $F(A) \in \Top_{\cDot}$, we need to have $Y$ valued in a graded topological space, and in order to preserve the degree, $Y$ should have two components $Y_0$ and $Y_1$.
-Note that in the definition of $Y^{\mu}$, there is no odd part.
+For our purposes we need to have $Y$ valued in a bi-graded topological space.
+Note that in the definition of $Y^{\mu}$ in the preceding section, there is no odd part.
 Additionally, the supersymmetry transformation of $\theta$ produces $\eps$, another anticommuting variable, though if we want symmetry in our formalism, we would like to obtain an even element.
 Finally the supersymmetry transformations on $\sigma$ and $\theta$ are not symmetric themselves, so this is something we might want to enforce.
 Finally $\delta$ on each of $X^{\mu}$, $\psi^{\mu}$ and $B^{\mu}$ in the previous section is defined via an ansatz, so those transformations are really specific to each field and do not correspond to a single algebraic operation $\delta$, something we would like to have for a more functorial treatment of supersymmetry transformations.\\